 However, if you’re using a plugin that integrates with your website design, then, you need to find a solution before moving the site.

-Also, keep in mind that they have well-protected servers, Even, you don’t need any security plugin.
+Also, keep in mind that they have a well-protected servers, Even, you don’t need any security plugin.

 For caching plugins, I’m sure that you actually use one of the popular ones, WP Super Cache or W3 Total Cache, if not another one.
 These plugins make the site load faster on a shared and even a dedicated environment.
 But, when you’re hosting with lightning fast servers like WP Engine, you never need these plugins.